-Did you try to create and achieve any major goals in 2019?
-Let me guess…after working hard for a couple of weeks, you gave up or failed never accomplished what you hoped for.
+Did you try to create and achieve any major goals in 2022?
+Let me guess…after working hard for a couple of weeks, you gave up or failed and never accomplished what you hoped for.
 But this year is going to be different, right?!
 Read on for tried-and-true tips on how to NOT FAIL this year and accomplish your goals in an easy and measurable way.

 Setting SMART goals can be applied to any aspect of your life to help you break them down into attainable steps, and ensure your ultimate success.
 For any business owner, however, SMART goals can help you achieve your marketing objectives.